cloudinary-community/cloudinary-examples/examples/react-advanced-image/README.md

 ## 🧰 Using AdvancedImage in a React project

-To use AdvanedImage in a React app, first import the component from the React SDK.
+To use AdvancedImage in a React app, first import the component from the React SDK.

 ```
 import { AdvancedImage } from '@cloudinary/react';